romrawinjp/romrawinjp/README.md

 # 👩‍💻 Romrawin Chumpu

 - 👋 Hi, I’m @romrawinjp.
-Here is my github page.
+Here is my github homepage.
-- My name is **Romrawin Chumpu**.
+- My Thai name is **Romrawin Chumpu**.
 - You can call me **Jin**!
-My parents originally named me 進步; it's hard to pronounce sometimes.
+That's my nickname.
+My parents originally named me 進步; it's hard to pronounce most of the time.
 - My career goal is to become a good researcher in the fields of physical simulation and machine learning.
 - Recent work - materials simulation areas where I believe that computer graphics and machine learning can lead us to the way we can find a new material.